AMReX-Astro/Castro/docs_new/source/Verification.rst

    \centering

 .. figure:: radiating_sphere
-   :alt: [fig:radsphere]  solution for radiating sphere problem, showing the radiation energy density as a function of energy group.
+   :alt: [fig:radsphere] Castro solution for radiating sphere problem, showing the radiation energy density as a function of energy group.
    This test was run with 64 photon energy groups.
    :width: 5in

-   [fig:radsphere]  solution for radiating sphere problem, showing the radiation energy density as a function of energy group.
+   [fig:radsphere] Castro solution for radiating sphere problem, showing the radiation energy density as a function of energy group.
    This test was run with 64 photon energy groups.

 Regression Testing
 ==================

-An automated regression test suite for  (or any -based code) written in Python exists in BoxLib/Tools/RegressionTesting.
+An automated regression test suite for Castro (or any BoxLib-based code) written in Python exists in BoxLib/Tools/RegressionTesting.
-Details of its use are provided in the  User’s Guide.
+Details of its use are provided in the BoxLib User’s Guide.